Do I have to pay a deposit when I rent a new place?Updated June 17

 Each year, the landlord must pay you on your deposits.
 Interest is extra money to make up for the fact that you can’t use your money because the landlord is holding it as a deposit.

 The interest rate is equal to the guideline rent increase for the year in which the interest payment is due.
-For example, if you paid a last months’ rent deposit on August 1, 2016, the landlord must pay you interest on August 1, 2017.
-The rent guideline for 2017 is 1.5%, so the landlord must pay you 1.5% interest on your deposit.
-A year after that, the landlord must pay you 1.8% interest, because the rent guideline for 2018 will be 1.8%.
+For example, if you paid a last months’ rent deposit on August 1, 2016, the landlord must have paid you interest on August 1, 2017.
+The rent guideline for 2017 was 1.5%, so the landlord owed you 1.5% interest on your deposit.
+A year after that, the landlord must have paid you 1.8% interest, because the rent guideline for 2018 was 1.8%.

 Your landlord pays the interest by giving it to you or by adding it to your deposit.
 If they do not do this, you can deduct it from your next rent payment or apply to the to make them pay it.